Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Alabama and its opponents have combined to put up more than 55.5 points in 10 of 11 games this season.
+- Alabama and its opponents have gone over the current 57-point total in 10 of 11 games this season.

-- The two teams combine to average 74.7 points per game, 19.2 more than the over/under in this contest.
+- Auburn and its opponents have combined to score more than 57 points in five of 11 games this season.

+- The combined points per game average of the two teams, 74.7, is 17.7 points above Saturday's over/under.

-- This contest's over/under is 13.8 points above the 41.7 these two squads combine to allow per game this season.
+- These two squads combine to allow 41.7 points per game, 15.3 fewer than this contest's over/under.

-- Crimson Tide games this season feature an average total of 62.9 points, a number 7.4 points higher than Saturday's over/under.
+- The Crimson Tide and their opponents have scored an average of 62.9 points per game in 2021, 5.9 more than Saturday's total.

-- The 55.5 over/under in this game is 1.6 points above the 53.9 average total in Tigers games this season.
+- The 53.9 PPG average total in Tigers games this season is 3.1 points fewer than this game's over/under.

 Alabama Stats and Trends

-- When Alabama puts up more than 22 points, it is 6-4 against the spread and 9-1 overall.
+- Alabama is 6-4 against the spread and 9-1 overall in games when it puts up more than 22 points.

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.